OctopusDeploy/docs/docs/api-and-integration/metadata/github.md

 The parsing of the commit messages occurs on the build server, in the build server plugin, and is based on the GitHub concepts around [closing issues using keywords](https://help.github.com/en/articles/closing-issues-using-keywords).

-The build plugins look for these same keywords and pass work-item details to Octopus when found.
+The build plugins look for these same keywords and pass work item details to Octopus when found.